Tiger Woods ties Sam Snead's record of 82 PGA Tour wins

 "I think the player got the captain's attention," Woods said.

-Woods' approach shot on the 12th found the greenside bunker.
+Woods' approach shot on the 12th found a greenside bunker.
 He blasted out and left himself a long par putt that he missed for bogey, cutting the lead to two strokes.

 But that was the only time he would falter.

 Matsuyama missed a short birdie putt on the par-5 14th with a chance to cut the lead to a stroke.
-Moments later, Woods made a birdie putt on 14 to restore the three-stroke lead.
+Woods, playing in the group behind Matsuyama, made birdie to restore the three-stroke lead.

 Matsuyama cut the lead to two with a birdie on par-3 16th.
-On 18, his drive went into the bunker at the side of the fairway, and he hit into the greenside bunker before saving par.
+On the par-5 18th, he drove into a fairway bunker, and hit his approach into a greenside bunker before saving par.

-Woods' approach at the par-5 18th found the greenside bunker.
-He blasted to 10 feet and made the birdie putt.
+Woods' second shot on 18 also found a greenside bunker.
+He blasted to 10 feet and made the putt.

 More AP golf: https://apnews.com/apf-Golf and https://twitter.com/AP_Sports